 About the Center

 Hepatocellular cancer (HCC), the most common form of primary liver cancer, is the fastest rising cause of cancer-related deaths in the United States.
 Texas has the highest incidence rates of HCC in the nation.
-To address this challenge, the Cancer Prevention Research Institute (CPRIT) has funded a Collaborative Action Program (CAP) to Reduce Liver Cancer Mortality in Texas.
+To address this challenge, the Cancer Prevention and Research Institute of Texas (CPRIT) has funded a Collaborative Action Program (CAP) to Reduce Liver Cancer Mortality in Texas.

 At the center of the CPRIT CAP initiative, The Texas Collaborative Center for Hepatocellular Cancer (TeCH) was created at Baylor College of Medicine and funded by CPRIT (RP190641) to promote collaboration among Texas scientists, clinicians, community workers, healthcare administrators, and policy makers.

 The overall goal of TeCH is to reduce HCC mortality in Texas by reducing the number of people who develop cancer or detecting it early when it is curable.
 However, we need more research studies to identify people who are at high risk of liver cancer, to detect liver cancer early, and to turn discoveries into actions doctors and patients can use.
 This Center will help researchers who study liver cancer work faster and better; team up with other researchers; and share discoveries with doctors, the community, and the general public to change healthcare.
 We will work with scientists, doctors, healthcare providers, insurers, liver cancer organizations, community leaders, payers, and state/government representatives and agencies to find usable policies.